09 May 2010

 The biggest challenge on the Crystal Coast is getting everything into twenty four hours.
 That is why so many former visitors decide to make the area their permanent residence.
 It is the only way to really enjoy all the wonderful places and things to do along North Carolina's Southern Outer Banks.

-be in the mountains of North Carolina or Virginia in a few hours.
+The Crystal Coast is even more special because if for some strange reason you become tired of the beach, you can be in the mountains of North Carolina or Virginia in a few hours.
 How many places can you swim in warm saltwater in the morning, and after a few hours driving inland watch the sun setting over the mountains?
 This is a magical spot, and we are blessed to be living here along the coast.